-The architecture of Da Zhao Temple is a product of the integration of religion, local culture, and population migration, giving it a unique character.
+The architecture of Da Zhao Temple is a product of the integration of religion, local culture, and population migration, possessing uniqueness.
 Therefore, the architectural color of Da Zhao Temple has rich cultural connotations and artistic value.
-Tibetan Buddhism was introduced to the Mongolian region three times, colliding with the shamanism practiced by the Mongolian people.
-The integration and replacement of the two color traditions formed a five-color system with regional characteristics, composed of white, yellow, red, blue, and green.
-These five colors originate from direct worship of nature, each with its own meaning: white symbolizes purity and nobility; yellow represents nobility and preciousness; red signifies protection; blue denotes wisdom; and green signifies achievement.
-Subsequently, with the arrival of immigrants during the Qing Dynasty, the application of building materials was updated.
-The introduction of commonly used blue bricks from the Central Plains blended with the regional five colors, forming a unique color combination.
-Regarding the artistic value of the architectural color of Da Zhao Temple, it mainly reflects the analysis and cognition of Tibetan Buddhist culture under the long-term cultural influence and the unique historical and geographical environment of the Mongolian ethnic group, combined with the understanding and exploration of beauty by the local population.
-After historical sedimentation, this has revealed an aesthetic taste that conforms to the characteristics of the local ethnic group, representing the understanding and expression of architectural color art.
-Using the NCS color system and the current development status of the architecture of Da Zhao Temple, attempts have been made to analyze its artistic features, such as the main facade of the building, architectural details, and exterior eaves paintings.
+Tibetan Buddhism was introduced into the Mongolian region three times, colliding with the shamanism believed by the Mongolian people.
+The integration and replacement of the two color traditions formed a five-color system with regional characteristics composed of white, yellow, red, blue, and green.
+These five colors all originate from direct worship of nature, each with its meaning: white symbolizes purity and nobility; yellow represents nobility and preciousness; red represents protection; blue represents wisdom; and green represents achievement.
+Subsequently, with the appearance of immigrants in the Qing Dynasty, the application of building materials was updated.
+The introduction of commonly used blue bricks from the Central Plains as building materials blended with the regional five colors, forming a unique color combination.

+Regarding the artistic value of the architectural color of Da Zhao Temple, it mainly reflects the analysis and cognition of Tibetan Buddhist culture under the long-term cultural influence and the unique historical and geographical environment of the Mongolian ethnic group, combined with the understanding and exploration of beauty by the local ethnic group.
+After historical sedimentation, it has discovered the aesthetic taste that conforms to the characteristics of the local ethnic group, which is the understanding and expression of architectural color art.

+Using the NCS color system and the current development status of the architecture of Da Zhao Temple, attempts have been made to analyze its artistic features, such as the main interface of the building, architectural details, and exterior eaves paintings.